Milk Paint is one of my favorite paints to work with!

 How Do You Mix Milk Paint?

 There are some milk paints on the market currently that come pre-mixed, in a liquid form.
-But at its most pure form, milk paint is purchased in a powder and mixed by the user when they are ready to paint.
+But in its most pure form, milk paint is purchased in a powder and mixed by the user when they are ready to paint.

 Mixing milk paint is as easy as mixing a boxed brownie mix!
 Simply measure out equal parts paint and water, add to a container, then stir until fully combined.